maroda/monteverdi/README.md

 ## What it can do now

+- Pulse View is now working!
+Pattern recognition can be seen floating by if you hit 'p'.
-- It is optimized to stream data from multiple endpoints.
-- It draws histograms of the "accents" found by configuring triggers, i.e. a maximum value for the metric being recorded.
+- Streams data from multiple endpoints to draw histograms of the "accents" found by configuring triggers, i.e. a maximum value for the metric being recorded.
-- It can do pattern recognition on this stream of accents, currently only logs them in DEBUG.
-- Can take the metrics and maxvals from the configured endpoints and draw the accent values in the display as they happen.
+- Draws the accent values in the display as they happen.
-- These graphs can be clicked on to reveal the metric name and its updating _raw_ value (not the accent, which is what is shown visually).
+- Graphs can be clicked on to reveal the metric name and its updating _raw_ value (not the accent, which is what is shown visually).
+Pulse view shows only the metric name.

 ### asciinema demo v0.2